List of Bakugan: Battle Planet episodes: Bakugan: Legends (2023)

-Episode List

 Small Brawl Stories

 Bakugan: Small Brawl Stories (爆丸バトルプラネット　ショートアニメ, Bakugan Batoru Puranetto Shōto Anime), originally known as Bakugan: Beyond the Brawl, is a series of animated web-shorts that feature the characters from the show interacting in a more comedic manner.
 It is streamed on YouTube through a variety of official sources.
 In English, the series is made available through the Bakugan, Cartoon Network and Teletoon channels, as well as Amazon Prime Video.
 The shorts are also aired as an interstitial program on some of the linear channels that run the series.

 In Japan, the series is streamed on the Japanese-language Bakugan YouTube channel, as well as CoroCoro Comic's.
 A compilation of the shorts were aired on TV Tokyo and other TX Network stations on July 1, 2019, as an "extra" episode of the Battle Planet television series.
 A second special ran on October 7, 2019.